Lochleven Castle: 16th century

-Mary, Queen of Scots (reigned 1542–1567), stayed at Lochleven for a week in May 1562 to recover after she fell from her horse while riding out from Falkland Palace.
-In 1565, she visited Loch Leven again as the guest of Sir William Douglas of Lochleven (d.
-1606), and held an interview there with the Calvinist preacher John Knox.
+Mary, Queen of Scots (reigned 1542–1567), stayed at Lochleven for a week in May 1562 to recover after she fell from her horse while riding out from Falkland Palace, In April 1563, she had an interview there with the Calvinist preacher John Knox.

+In June 1565, Mary stayed at Perth, at Ruthven Castle, and Innerpeffray Castle.
+It was said the Earl of Moray and the Earl of Argyll plotted to capture her and Lord Darnley as they returned to Edinburgh riding by Loch Leven.
+Mary would have been imprisoned in Lochleven Castle and Darnley taken to Castle Campbell to prevent their marriage.
+The alleged attempt to kidnap the couple and imprison them was known the "Raid of Beath".

+In September 1565, Mary visited Loch Leven again as the guest of William Douglas of Lochleven (d.
+1606).
 Two years later, Mary returned to Lochleven as a prisoner.
 She was held there from 17 June 1567 until her escape on 2 May 1568.
 She had been imprisoned there after the Battle of Carberry Hill on 15 June, when she surrendered to her noblemen, who opposed her marriage to the Earl of Bothwell.
-She was taken to Lochleven and given into the custody of Sir William Douglas of Lochleven.
+She was taken to Lochleven and given into the custody of William Douglas of Lochleven.
 For most of her captivity she lived in Glassin Tower (built in the early 16th century), at the south-east corner of the castle.
 Some of William Douglas's daughters slept in her bedchamber for extra security.

-The household included Sir William's mother Lady Margaret Douglas (mother of Mary's half-brother the Earl of Moray), his brother George Douglas, and Willie Douglas (a young orphaned relative).
-Mary later wrote that her own servants at Lochleven included only two women, a cook, and a surgeon or doctor.

 Mary fell ill on her arrival, which was suspected to be the result of a deliberate poisoning, and sometime before 24 July she miscarried twins that she had conceived with Bothwell; they were hastily buried in the grounds.
+She was probably nursed back to health by Agnes Leslie.
 Only a few days later she was forced to abdicate as Queen of Scots in favour of her infant son James.